pdjr-signalk/pdjr-skplugin-renotifier/README.md

 2. _script_ should then iterate over its _args_, attempting to perform whatever action is intended.
-The recommended algorithm for managing this process and ensuring a meaningful error code value for _script_ is shown below.
+A basic algorithm for managing this process and ensuring a meaningful error code value for _script_ is shown below.
 ```
 exitcode = 0
 for (i = 0; i < args.length; i++) {
-	perform operation
+	failed = perform operation
-	exitcode += (operation failed)?(2 ^ iteration):0
+	exitcode += (failed)?(2 ^ i):0
 }
 return (exitcode + 256)
 ```

-3. In the case of failures which occur whilst iterating over _args_, _script_ should issue a message on stderr which reports the reason(s) for failure.
+3. In the case of failures which occur whilst iterating over _args_, _script_ should issue a message on stderr which attempts to report the reason(s) for failure.

 4. As far as possible _script_ should limit unnecessary resource consumption.
-The SMS script, for example, abandons attempts to send a text message as soon as _gammu_ reports the cellular network is unavailable.
+The `SMS` script, for example, abandons attempts to send a text message as soon as _gammu_ reports the cellular network is unavailable.

 The `SMS` script installed with the plugin is listed below.